-Getting subscribers involves a strategic plan that begins with defining your publishing brand, then delivering the highest quality content to readers hungry for more.
-Allen Taylor, a journalist, freelance writer and editor, is specialized in next-generation technology topics.
-In his guest article he summarizes 8 reasons publishers should avoid if they want to transform their readers into subscribers.
+Securing subscribers involves a strategic plan that begins with defining your publishing brand, then delivering the highest quality content to readers that are hungry for more.
+Allen Taylor, a journalist, freelance writer and editor, specializes in next-generation technology topics.
+In this guest article, he summarizes eight reasons how publishers can retain their readers as subscribers.

 Before the Internet age, almost everyone you met had a magazine subscription.
 Everyone had their favorite magazines, and they could receive them in their mailbox every week or month.
 If they weren't a subscriber, they could pick up individual magazines at a newsstand for a reasonable price.
 Today, it's almost as if people expect their content to be free.